rayie/pod-invoice/README.md

   3. check that data/generatedinvs contains invoice pdfs just generated

 5. Download the PODs, convert to pdf, and merge with invoice pdf
+	1. comment out the cutoff inv num (use this only if process fails halfway)
-  1. run node process_pods.js
+  2. run node process_pods.js
 		Resulting pods should be in data/done

+6. Check for missing invoices, this will read the files in done/ and compare them with the all the invoice numbers in the mongo collection

+	1. run node qb_export_to_db.js findMissingPods